General Terms and Conditions

 (2) Total business miles: the total number of miles the EV driver is looking to have reimbursed by their company.

-Local network conditions are not under Pod Point’s control and therefore Pod Point does not guarantee any particular power output or availability period in relation to your charger, and accepts no liability or responsibility arising therefrom.
+Local power network conditions are not under Pod Point’s control and therefore Pod Point does not guarantee any particular power output or availability period in relation to your charger, and accepts no liability or responsibility for issues such as performance arising therefrom.

 For contactless payments, customers can pay by tapping their credit/debit card or by using Google/Apple Pay via the terminal on the chargepoint.